by Clay Mills

 Stephen King talks about how he reads four hours a day.

 Every chance he gets, he is taking new material in, so that he turns out better novels.
 Today, I challenge you to find some new music that turns you on.
-If you have recently discovered something you’re in love with, please share it in your comments!
+If you have recently discovered something you’re in love with, please share it in the comments!

 What are you listening to? ~CM